-Various wavelengths of color merge to form white light.
-These wavelengths of colors are called a light spectrum.
-There are seven light spectrums or colors.
-Sunlight consists of a full range of light that is all seven colors of the rainbow.
+Various wavelengths of colour merge to form white light.
+These wavelengths of colours are called a light spectrum.
+There are seven light spectrums or colours.
+Sunlight consists of a full range of light that is all seven colours of the rainbow.

 The intensity or brightness of the sun changes throughout the season.
 It slightly alters the wavelengths and also the natural temperature.
 This, combined with soil and water, is one reason why individual plants do not grow in some climates.